 By default the zoom only affects the X-axis, this can be changed by using the buttons in the Graph Ribbon menu.
 By allowing zoom in both axes you can magnify the graph in more detail.

-There are three ways of aligning comparison data: Time, Distance and Position.
+There are three ways of aligning comparison data: Time, Distance and Position, selectable via the Graph Ribbon menu.
 Position is the default X axis and this is the method recommended for comparing two different laps.
 Time and distance are only used in special circumstances.

 Traditionally, rolling distance has been used to align laps, but with the advent of GPS, it is better to use GPS position, as the distance travelled around a lap varies from lap to lap depending on the driving line.
 The position remains more accurate, as the error in GPS is much less than the variation in rolling distance (often >30m).